-The NCDs are usually redeemed at a premium that is usually a function of the sale proceeds received by the real estate company, with at least 1x of the purchase price being assured to the NCD holder.
+The NCDs are usually redeemed at a premium that is usually based on the sale proceeds received by the real estate company, with at least 1x of the purchase price being assured to the NCD holder.

-Whilst creation of security interest10 is not permissible with CCDs under the FDI route, listed NCDs can be secured (by way of pledge, mortgage of property, hypothecation of receivables etc.) in favor of the debenture trustee that acts for and in the interest of the NCD holders.
-Also, since NCDs are subscribed to by an FII entity under the FII route and not under the FDI route, the restrictions applicable to FDI investors (such as the minimum area requirements, minimum capitalization requirements, lock-in requirements etc.) are not applicable to NCD holders.
+Whilst creation of security interest11 is not permissible with CCDs under the FDI route, listed NCDs can be secured (by way of pledge, mortgage of property, hypothecation of receivables etc.) in favor of the debenture trustee that acts for and in the interest of the NCD holders.

+Also, since NCDs are subscribed to by an FII entity under the FII route and not under the FDI route, the restrictions applicable to FDI investors in terms of pricing are not applicable to NCD holders.
 NCDs, in fact, are also in some situations favored by developers who do not want to share their equity interest in the project.
-Further, not only are there no interest caps for the NCDs, the redemption premium on the NCDs can also be structured to provide equity upside to the NCD holders, in addition to the returns assured on the coupon on the NCD.
+Further, not only are there no interest caps for the NCDs (as in the case of CCDs or CCPS), the redemption premium on the NCDs can also be structured to provide equity upside to the NCD holders, in addition to the returns assured on the coupon on the NCD.